Basketball-WNBA reaches tentative 8-year labor deal with players

 The agreement, which commences with the 2020 season and runs through 2027, will see players earn an average of $130,000 and allow women to collect a full salary while on maternity leave.

-Under the new agreement, which runs through 2027, the WNBA's top players will be able to earn more than $500,000, which more than triples the existing maximum compensation.
+Under the new agreement, which is pending ratification by the players and the league's board of governors, top players will be able to earn more than $500,000 in cash compensation, which is more than triple the amount under the previous deal.

+WNBA Commissioner Cathy Engelbert, speaking on a conference call with executives from the Women's National Basketball Players Association (WNBPA), called the deal groundbreaking.

+"We clearly have a moment, with many more to come by the way, and we have a movement driven by a long-overdue recognition and celebration of the power of women," WNBA Commissioner Cathy Engelbert said on a conference call.

 Under the new deal, players with children will be provided with two-bedroom apartments as well as comfortable, safe and private place at work for nursing.